 - a) Current Coupon Bonds are bonds that pay interest periodically and principal at maturity.
 They may be used for both new money and refunding transactions.
-Bond features may be selected at the time of sale adjusted to accommodate the market conditions at such the time. of sale, including changing Bond features that may be selected include the dollar amounts for different principal maturities, offering discount and premium bond pricing for each maturity, modifying call provisions, utilizing use of bond insurance, and determining how to fund funding of the debt service reserve fund, if any, and funding of costs of issuance. - b) Zero Coupon and Capital Appreciation Bonds pay interest that is compounded and paid only when principal matures.
-Interest continues to accrue on the unpaid interest, and these These types of bonds typically bear interest at rates that are higher than those on current-coupon bonds, therefore representing a more expensive funding option.
+Bond features may be selected at the time of sale to accommodate the market conditions at such time.
+Bond features that may be selected include the dollar amounts for different principal maturities, discount and premium pricing for each maturity, call provisions, use of bond insurance, funding of the debt service reserve fund, if any, and funding of costs of issuance. - b) Zero Coupon and Capital Appreciation Bonds pay interest that is compounded and paid only when principal matures.
+These types of bonds typically bear interest at rates that are higher than those on current-coupon bonds, therefore representing a more expensive funding option.
 In the case of zero-coupon bonds, principal paid at maturity is discounted back to the initial investment amount received at issuance.
 In the case of capital appreciation bonds (CABs), interest on the bond accretes until maturity.
-Often, CABs are structured so as not to be callable prior to maturity, even if economic conditions are such that substantial savings could be achieved through refunding those the CABs.

-c) Special Government Obligations (both tax-exempt and taxable), such as the Build America Bond program authorized for calendar years 2009 and 2010, or any other type of existing or new municipal security, structure or tax credit authorized by the Federal Government to assist local governments in accessing the capital markets.
-So long as the program's requirements allow the Transportation Authority to adhere to its Debt Policy, the Transportation Authority will evaluate it along with traditional financing structures in order to determine which is the most appropriate for a particular issuance.

-d) Transportation Infrastructure Finance Innovation Act (TIFIA) Loan is a loan provided by the United States Department of Transportation for certain transportation projects of regional importance.
+Often, CABs are structured so as not to be callable prior to maturity, even if economic conditions are such that substantial savings could be achieved through refunding the CABs. - c) Special Government Obligations (both tax-exempt and taxable), such as the Build America Bond program authorized for calendar years 2009 and 2010, or any other type of existing or new municipal security, structure or tax credit authorized by the Federal Government to assist local governments in accessing the capital markets.
+So long as the program's requirements allow the Transportation Authority to adhere to its Debt Policy, the Transportation d) Transportation Infrastructure Finance Innovation Act (TIFIA) Loan is a loan provided by the United States Department of Transportation for certain transportation projects of regional importance.
 The Transportation Authority may elect to apply for a TIFIA loan if it is determined that it is the most cost-effective debt financing option available.